 Bio-Technopark

 In very close proximity to the Swiss Federal Institute of Technology (ETH), the University and Zurich University Hospital, a science park for life science companies and institutions has developed in the last two decades, which has now acquired both national and international significance.
-On the former site of the Schweizerische Wagons- und Aufzügefabrik AG and on neighboring sites, 90,000 m2 of laboratory, production and office space is now leased to over 50 companies and 30 academic institutions.
+On the former site of the Schweizerische Wagons- und Aufzügefabrik AG and on neighboring sites, 100,000 m2 of laboratory, production and office space is now leased to around 60 companies and organizations, and 80 academic research groups.
+Video

 Leasing